 Failure to Thrive

 A child is said to have failure to thrive when they don’t meet recognized standards of growth.
-More recently known as faltering weight or weight faltering, is a term used in pediatric medicine, to indicate insufficient weight gain or inappropriate weight loss.
+More recently known as faltering weight or weight faltering, this is a term used in pediatric medicine to indicate insufficient weight gain or inappropriate weight loss.

-Feeding Disorders in infancy or early childhood is a child's refusal to eat certain food groups, textures, solids or liquids for a period of at least one month, which causes the child to not gain enough weight, grow naturally, or cause developmental delays.
+Feeding disorders in infancy or early childhood is a child's refusal to eat certain food groups, textures, solids, or liquids for a period of at least one month, which causes the child to not gain enough weight, grow naturally, or have developmental delays.
 Feeding disorders include problems gathering food and getting ready to suck, chew, or swallow it.
-Swallowing disorders, also called dysphagia (dis-FAY-juh), can occur at different stages in the swallowing process:
+Swallowing disorders, also called dysphagia, can occur at different stages in the swallowing process:

 - Oral phase – sucking, chewing, and moving food or liquid into the throat.